rookieInTraining/rookieBlog/content/posts/debug-apq-extension-part1.md

 ---

-# Intro to Graphql
+# Graphql 101
-For the sake of this article, I'll highlight some of the key concepts used in GraphQL in the table below:
+For those who are new to GraphQL, I'll highlight some of the key concepts used below:

 | **Key Concept**          | **Description**                                                                                                                                                              |
 |--------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|